55 Water Street: Olympia & York ownership

 National Kinney decided to sell off 55 Water Street and eight other Uris buildings in November 1976; at the time, the firm owned 51 percent of the building.
 Olympia and York bought 55 Water Street in 1977 as part of a $50 million transaction involving several Uris properties.
 The transactions made the firm one of the largest commercial landlords in Manhattan.
 Of the properties Olympia & York bought from National Kinney, only 55 Water Street still had a significant amount of vacant space, with 50000 ft2 still available for lease.

 By the late 1970s, the vacancies at 55 Water Street and other nearby buildings in Lower Manhattan were being filled.
 During that time, the remaining space was leased by companies such as securities firm Lehman Brothers.
 By 1979, the building was fully leased; payment-services company American Express had leased the last large block of vacant space, covering 191000 ft2 across four stories.

 By 1980, the valuation of 55 Water Street had increased drastically.
 Consequently, Whitney Museum was forced to relocate from its space in the building that year, since the owners wanted to rent out the museum space.
 At the time, the building housed the headquarters or offices of several large financial companies, including Lehman Brothers, L. F. Rothschild, Goldman Sachs, and Bear Stearns; some of these firms had their own dining rooms.
-In addition, the third story contained a restaurant called the Harbor Club.
-During this decade, Olympia and York obtained a $550 million mortgage loan in the form of a bond offering.
+The third story contained a restaurant called the Harbor Club.

+During the 1980s, Olympia and York obtained a $550 million mortgage loan in the form of a bond offering.
 Tenants such as L.F.
 Rothschild were subleasing their space by the late 1980s, although there were few potential lessees.
 The building had significant amounts of asbestos which, under an anti-asbestos regulation passed in 1985, had to be removed before the space in the building could be subleased.
 Other firms, such as Morgan Stanley, moved out of the building entirely.
 The building was refinanced with two bond issues in 1986, and pension fund Retirement Systems of Alabama (RSA) purchased 19.5 percent of the bonds for $100 million.
 The financing included $435 million in interest-paying bonds and $113 million in zero-coupon bonds.